 It’s also interesting to realize that for every individual who passes the Master’s exam there are countless others who will never get close.
-The numbers speak for themselves: for everyone 1,000 students that take our level one Introductory Course less than one will actually sit the Master’s Examination, and the pass rate for that final exam, although it varies from year to year, is less than 10%.
+The numbers speak for themselves: for everyone 1,000 students that take our level one Introductory Course, less than one will actually sit the Master’s Examination.
+The pass rate for that final exam, although it varies from year to year, is less than 10%.
 Do the math and it’s anything but encouraging.
-Regardless, I’ve heard both students and Masters say over the years that the journey is everything; that the path of study, tasting and especially the camaraderie of working with a study/tasting group is the most valuable and meaningful part of the process.
-Many have also told me that regardless of the outcome they wouldn’t trade the experience for anything.
+Regardless, I’ve heard both students and Masters say over the years that the journey is everything; that the path of study, tasting, and especially the camaraderie of working with a study/tasting group is the most valuable and meaningful part of the process.
+Many have also told me that regardless of the outcome, they wouldn’t trade the experience for anything.

-But as time goes on what interests me the most about our exam process is how those of us who pass the Master’s Exam manage to do so.
+As time goes on, what interests me the most about our exam process is how those of us who pass the Master’s Exam manage to do so.
 You might assume that talent, hard work, study, being mentored by other Masters, or simple luck would all be factors that play a part--and you would be correct.
 All of the above definitely lend a hand in a student’s success or lack thereof.
-However, after being an examiner over the last 15+ years I’m convinced that everything on the above list, while certainly vital, is only part of what’s needed to be successful.
+However, after being an examiner over the last 15+ years, I’m convinced that everything on the above list, while certainly vital, is only part of what’s needed to be successful.
 What’s missing is what I’ve come to call “game day skills.”
 These skills have little or nothing to do with a prodigious memory of wine theory, the polish of a world-class sommelier in wine service, or the pinpoint sensory memory required to be a great taster.
-And though not often formally taught, these skills ultimately become the arbiter of success or failure, pure and simple.
+Though not often formally taught, these skills ultimately become the arbiter of success or failure, pure and simple.

 What are game day skills?
 Simply put, they are one’s ability to access powerful internal personal resources precisely when needed.
 Confidence is the eight hundred pound gorilla of the category by far and it’s the one we’ll deal with in this post.
 But confidence is only part of the recipe.
-Other valuable resources include mental clarity and focus; ease of access to memory, elevated sensory acuity, physical grace and empathy.
-Oh yes, there’s one more huge internal resource that’s rarely mentioned but that’s an absolute requirement for a sommelier and anyone else in a service industry.
-For lack of a better term I’ll call it caring for or taking care of the guest.
+Other valuable resources include mental clarity and focus, ease of access to memory, elevated sensory acuity, physical grace, and empathy.
+There’s one more huge internal resource that’s rarely mentioned, but that’s an absolute requirement for a sommelier and anyone else in a service industry.
+For lack of a better term, I’ll call it caring for or taking care of the guest.
 The attitude and act of caring is arguably not something that can easily be learned if the student has little previous personal life experience with it.
-But I strongly believe that it makes or breaks a restaurant experience for the consumer and also that no one can be a good sommelier, much less a Master Sommelier, without an almost compulsive desire to take care of the guest—at all costs.
+I strongly believe that it makes or breaks any restaurant experience for the consumer, and also that no one can be a good sommelier, much less a Master Sommelier, without an almost compulsive desire to take care of the guest.

-By now you may be thinking that this is all well and good or you may be asking yourself “what does this mean to me?”
-As well you should.
-You might also be wondering how one can get to that much-needed inner confidence exactly when needed as in I just walked up to my first service table in the exam and I’m about to completely freak out.
+Back to confidence and the exams.
+How one can get to that much-needed inner confidence exactly when needed?
 Good question.
-That leads to this initial installment of game day skills.
-In the not so distant future I’ll be posting about accessing personal resources with a technique called the “Circle of Excellence.”
-For now, let’s deal with the “I’m about to completely meltdown and run screaming from the building” kind of a scenario.
-It’s a common one and not just the domain of our exams as it has many forms and various names including stage fright, performance anxiety and test anxiety.
+That leads to this initial installment of what I call “Game Day Skills.”
+In the not so distant future, I’ll be posting about accessing personal resources with a technique called the “Circle of Excellence.”
+For now, let’s deal with the, “I’m about to completely meltdown and run screaming from the building,” kind of a scenario.
+It’s a common one and not just in the domain of our exams; it has many forms and various names including stage fright, performance anxiety, and test anxiety.

 The first thing to realize about stage fright is that it’s not necessarily a bad thing.
-It’s literally a function of part of your brain (and a very old one at that in terms of human evolution) that’s responsible for protecting you as in the flight or fight mechanism.
-It’s that part of your brain responsible for keeping you alive in circumstances of dire emergency as in prodding your memory as to where you last saw the saber-toothed tiger last night just before you entered the cave with the day’s kill.
+It’s literally a function of part of your brain (and a very old one at that in terms of human evolution) that’s responsible for protecting you as in the flight, fight, or freeze mechanism.
+It’s that part of your brain responsible for keeping you alive in circumstances of dire emergency, as in prodding your memory as to where you saw the saber-toothed tiger last night just before you entered the cave with the day’s kill.
 That would be a useful thing to remember the next morning.
-But while the flight or fight mechanism is a good thing it can generalize over time across a broad range of experience and end up becoming a liability as far as allowing you to be comfortable, much less to be able to function, in a new or challenging situation.
+While the flight or fight mechanism is a good thing, it can generalize over time across a broad range of experience and end up becoming a liability as far as allowing you to be comfortable, much less to be able to function, in a new or challenging situation.
 Enter spin dynamics.

 What is “Spin Dynamics”?

-So everything in the universe spins all the way down to those cute little sub-atomic particles like quarks and mesons--and that includes our feelings.
-It’s also worth mentioning that our feelings are evaluative in that they are a response to something we have seen, heard, felt, tasted or smelled.
-That’s a good thing because once we find the physical source of a feeling we can access it more easily and ultimately have some choice regarding it.
+Everything in the universe spins all the way down to those cute little sub-atomic particles like quarks and mesons--and that includes our feelings.
+It’s also worth mentioning that our feelings are evaluative in that they are a response to something we have seen, heard, felt, tasted, or smelled.
+That’s a good thing because once we find the physical source of a feeling, we can access it more easily and ultimately have some choice regarding it.

 Giving Credit Where Due

-The only thing I ask, as I always do when explaining a process, is that you NOT SCREW AROUND.
-Sorry about the upper case font but it’s needed here.
+Prelude: the only thing I ask, as I always do when explaining a process, is that you NOT SCREW AROUND.
+Sorry about the upper case font, but it’s needed here.
 When it’s time, really go inside and focus, using as much body awareness as possible to find the source and movement of the feeling in question.
 You’ll be glad you did.

 First, we need one of your nervous memories.
 You know, maybe the one where you had to speak in front of your class in grade school.
 That’s always a juicy one for most people.
-Once you have your memory “step” into it completely, seeing what you saw and hearing what you heard at the time and breathing in just the same way.
-Get into it.
+Once you have your memory, “step” into it completely, seeing what you saw and hearing what you heard at the time and breathing in just the same way.
+Really get into it.
 Excellent.
 Now we’re ready.

 a.
 Find the starting point: once you have the feeling of being nervous, pinpoint exactly where it starts in your body.
 Your head?
 Stomach?
 Chest?
 Hands?
 Really focus and find out exactly where it starts.
 You’ll be surprised at just how easy it is to find.